anttikes/graphql-demo/README.md

    - Issue `dotnet ef database update --startup-project "src/MovieCatalog.API/MovieCatalog.API.csproj" --project "src/MovieCatalog.Persistence/MovieCatalog.Persistence.csproj"`
 6. (If on Linux) Make the `deploy/deployInitialData.sh` executable, and issue `./deploy/deployInitialData.sh`
 7. (If on Windows) Use any suitable tool to send a similar network request as depicted in the file
+8. Open a browser window, navigate to `localhost:32741` and start running GraphQL queries

+## Notes
+The GraphQL API does not support modifying the actors participating in a movie or setting the director for a movie.
+The root cause is the use of constructor-based entity classes without property setters.
+These are not properly supported by the Hot Chocolate framework.
+See https://github.com/ChilliCream/hotchocolate/issues/4387 for more details.